+Our Indigenous book club represents a way to collectively learn about and discuss new and different viewpoints.
 Learn more about Indigenous ways of knowing and traditional ecological knowledge.
-Join our virtual book club where we will explore Indigenous knowledges and how they can inform and expand our understanding of conservation, biodiversity, natural sciences and wellness.
+During our book clubs we explore Indigenous knowledges and how they can inform and expand our understanding of conservation, biodiversity, natural sciences and wellness.

 Past Book Clubs

-Missed our first two book clubs?
+Missed our book clubs?
 Check out these good reads on your own.

-- Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants by Robin Wall Kimmerer
+- Summer 2021 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants by Robin Wall Kimmerer

 Beaver Hills Biosphere Reserve Association Bob Montgomery, Indigenous Engagement Coordinator